zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 ## CRITICAL CURRENT STATE
 **⚠️ EXACTLY WHERE WE ARE RIGHT NOW:**
-- [x] Currently working on: Double-click mute feature COMPLETE (v2.3.0)
+- [x] Currently working on: Double-click mute feature COMPLETE (v2.4.0 - minimal implementation)
 - [ ] Waiting for: User testing and feedback
 - [ ] Blocked by: None